Active Learning Project (2 credits)

 Immersion Elective (1 credit)

-Choice of three options:
+Choice of several options:

 Taught by James L. Oakley